Article

 The U.S. consumer’s critical role in the global economy

-If the U.S. adopts new, stricter tariff policies, it might cause a decline in foreign trade, which could have a significant global economic impact.
+As the U.S. adopts new, stricter tariff policies, foreign trade could slow, which could have a significant global economic impact.
 “The reliance on U.S. consumption and investment has been ongoing, largely because we’re the largest economy in the world and we tend to spend a lot,” says Bovino.
 U.S. household savings rates tend to lag those of the rest of the world.”
 This level of U.S. spending by businesses and consumers is an essential ingredient in global economic growth that isn’t easily replaced.
 “If the world doesn’t want to be dependent on the U.S., the question is, how will it replace that cash flow?” says Bovino.
 “It’s hard to imagine another country could step up to the plate and replace the U.S. role.”

 China is the greatest threat to overtake the U.S. role as the world’s largest economy.
 While China’s GDP is second only in size to the U.S., its per capita GDP ranks far lower, reflecting poorer living standards than the U.S. and other Westernized nations.
 3